Demographics of São Tomé and Príncipe

 Although a small country, São Tomé and Príncipe has four national languages: Portuguese (the official language, spoken by 95% of the population), and the Portuguese-based creoles Forro (85%), Angolar (3%) and Principense (0.1%).
 French is also learned in schools, as the country is a member of Francophonie.

 In the 1970s, there were two significant population movements—the exodus of most of the 4,000 Portuguese residents and the influx of several hundred São Toméan refugees from Angola.
 The islanders have been absorbed largely into a common Luso-African culture.
 Almost all belong to the Roman Catholic, Evangelical Protestant, or Seventh-day Adventist churches, which in turn retain close ties with churches in Portugal.
 There is a small but growing Muslim population.

 Population

 According to the 2022 revision of the world factbook the total population was 217,164 in 2022, compared to only 60,000 in 1950.
 The proportion of children below the age of 15 in 2020 was 39.8%, 57.4% was between 15 and 65 years of age, while 2.9% was 65 years or older.

 Population Estimates by Sex and Age Group (01.VII.2017):

 Vital statistics

 Registration of vital events is in São Tomé & Príncipe not available for recent years.
 The Population Departement of the United Nations prepared the following estimates.

-Births and deaths
+Registered births and deaths

-Fertility Rate (The Demographic Health Survey)
+Demographic and Health Surveys

-Fertility Rate (TFR) (Wanted Fertility Rate) and CBR (Crude Birth Rate):

-Fertility data as of 2008-2009 (DHS Program):
+Fertility data as of 2008–2009 (DHS Program):

 Life expectancy

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.